saipranathid/sdudigani_vsd-hdp/Day 18/README.md

 - We are having 0 wns after improved timing run.
 So, we are going to do timing analysis on the initial synthesis run which had a lot of violations and no parameters were added to improve timing.

+### Steps to optimize synthesis to reduce setup violations

 **Commands to invoke the OpenLANE flow include new lef and perform synthesis:**

 ```bash